 In this video, Jess from the WebFX Marketing team will go over the basics of LinkedIn ads.
 You won’t want to miss this!

 Transcript: How would you like to generate qualified leads through social media?
 Sounds like a dream, right?
+Wake up!

 Types of LinkedIn ads

+When considering which type of ad you want to use on LinkedIn, you have a few different options.
 The ad you choose depends on your goals, so you want to make sure you know what you want to achieve with your ad before you drop any money on it.

 First, there’s Sponsored Content.